 Who is FMS, Inc.?

 You may see FMS, Inc. listed on your credit report as a collections account.
-This can happen when you forget to pay a bill.
+This can happen if you didn’t pay a bill.

 How can I remove FMS, Inc. from my credit report?